duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 #### In Development

 To start the bot in development, run `npm run watch`.
-This will start build and start both the bot and api, and will also check for file changes and update the bot automatically.
+This will build and start both the bot and api, it will also check for file changes and update the bot automatically.

 ## Install and Build the Dashboard